groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 <span id="v20-upgrade-FAQ-basics-signin"></span>
 ### How to sign in to your account

-To sign in, navigate to your home page, *http://www.groupvine-v1.com/myaccount*, which is your Email Feed, and click the **Visitor** menu in the top right corner of the page.
+To sign in navigate to your home page at *http://www.groupvine.com/myaccount* which is also your Email Feed, and click the **Visitor** menu in the top right corner of the page.

-To sign directory into your account, you can add "/signin" to your home address, e.g. *http://www.groupvine-v1.com/myaccount*.
+To sign directory into your account, you can add "/signin" to your home address like this *http://www.groupvine.com/myaccount/signin*.

 Update your bookmarks!